lbracken/docker-example/README.md

 MongoDB
 ---------

 Docker Hub provides and maintains base images for many popular applications, including MongoDB.
-So we can just pull down the latest *mongo* image from Docker Hub.
+So we can just pull down the latest *mongo* image from Docker Hub and start it up.

-	$ docker pull mongo

 By default all data is stored inside this container.
-However, using Docker volumes it's possible to store data on the host system or in another data specific container.
-If on a Linux host, just create a directory to store this data.
-If on a Mac or Windows host and using boot2docker, then you'll need to create this directory inside the boot2docker VM.

-	$ boot2docker ssh
-	$ mkdir -p /var/docker-volumes/mongo-data
-	$ exit

-Now we can start the *mongo* container.
-The `-v` flag maps the directory just created to the directory */data/db* inside the container.

-    $ docker run -d --name mongo -v /var/docker-volumes/mongo-data:/data/db mongo --noprealloc --smallfiles
+    $ docker run -d --name mongo mongo

 For more information on this image see: https://registry.hub.docker.com/_/mongo/